 5.1.2 Study Design

-Due to the missing literature, an explorative way to study the decision making process of the beneficiaries of the ESMAP RE Resource Mapping Initiative was chosen.
+Due to the missing literature, an explorative way to study the decision-making process of the beneficiaries of the ESMAP RE Resource Mapping Initiative was chosen.
 Exploratory studies are a part of qualitative research (Ebster & Stalzer, 2013, p.
 142).
 Among the research methods for qualitative research, the method of a semi-structured interview was chosen.
 Reasons behind this decision are explained in this section.

 A semi-structured interview was chosen due to the individuality of the different contexts of the beneficiaries of the initiative.
-With the interview the questions adjustable to the specific context of the interviewee opened the door to analyze the situation even further (Fylan in (Miles & Gilbert, 2005, p.
+With the interview, the questions adjustable to the specific context of the interviewee opened the door to analyze the situation even further (Fylan in (Miles & Gilbert, 2005, p.
 66)).
-Additionally, the semi-structured interview allows to have a structure in the process to be able to better summarize the decision making process.
+Additionally, the semi-structured interview enables a structure in the process to be able to better summarize the decision-making process.
 Therefore, the semi-structured interview is the perfect mixture between the adjustability to the individual contexts as well as the necessity of a structure for further analysis.
 Cramb & Purcell (2001, p.
 47) additionally mention that despite the doubts on the formality of the method the semi-structured interview to be very systematic and a well-defined method for data collection.

 5.2 Practical Approach